steemit/condenser/src/app/help/en/faq.md

 New users can only upvote and downvote with 100% voting strength.

-Once you reach about 500 STEEM Power, you will see a vote slider appear when you vote.
+Once you reach about 500 Steem Power, you will see a vote slider appear when you vote.
 You can use the slider to adjust the weight of your vote, between 1% and 100% voting strength.
 Voting with less than 100% voting weight will use up less voting power, but it will also have less of an influence on the post or comment's rewards.

 <img src="https://steemitimages.com/DQmV6c21tzSrgXwPHx4tvuc1UiCXBEvzkLBH9QCZHtVN6Ma/image.png">